 The Master of Divinity degree is professional in orientation.
 It encompasses both intellectual and pastoral formation in preparation for ordained ministry.
 These two components, while distinct, are integrated throughout the entire program and are directed toward a single goal: that seminarians, as persons of faith, acquire through study, research and pastoral supervision the knowledge, skills and experience necessary for priestly ministry in the Church.
 The program's purpose is to assist the student in the integration of the above in such a way that he can minister in the Catholic Church as a qualified, learned and committed priest.

 The Master of Divinity degree consists of a four-year academic curriculum with seminary residence.
-There is a possibility of a supervised pastoral internship year at the discretion of the seminarian's bishop; ordinarily, the internship year occurs following the second year of theology.
-It separates the four-year academic program into two phases.
+There is a possibility of a supervised pastoral internship year at the discretion of the seminarian's bishop.